 The department offers four different majors in Earth sciences: geology B.A. and B.S., geophysics B.S., and resource geology B.S.
-A minor in geology or environmental Earth science that can be combined with virtually any other degree program on campus is available.
-The department also offers a minor, which is available to students who are not majoring in geology.
+Two minors, one in geology and the other in environmental earth sciences, are available for those not pursuing a major in the earth sciences.
 The department is also the home of the environmental science and environmental studies programs.